-When an interactive or input control, be it a checkbox, radio button, tab panel, icon, toggles, or other, has an impact on another element in a document or application, the
+When an interactive widget or element, be it a combobox, tab, button, etc., is used to adjust or modify another element or component in a document or application, the

 aria-controls attribute identifies the element (or elements) whose contents or presence are controlled by the element on which the attribute is set, regardless of what type of interaction initiates the impacted behavior.

 aria-controls set to a value that refers to the element that serves as the popup.
 The

 aria-controls only needs to be set when the popup is visible, but it is valid and easier to program to reference an element that is not visible.